 Salmon cakes with steamed cauliflower and cut up strawberries

 I made simple salmon cakes using a can of salmon, bread crumbs, ground flax, an egg and some smoked paprika, then pan fried for 5-7 minutes.
+The canned salmon and egg provided some iron (a key nutrient we want to make sure we are offering).
 I served it with a large, very soft cauliflower floret and some cut-up strawberries.
-The strawberries were served as small pieces because my daughter’s pincer grasp is quite good, but you could also serve as thin full length slices.
+The strawberries were served as small, slightly smushed pieces because my daughter's pincer grasp is quite good, but you could also serve as thin full length slices.

 Dinner for a 9 month old baby